beeplin/hyper-arrow/README.md

 ### `CACHE_REMOVED_CHILDREN`

-A unique symbol key that allows allow a parent DOM element to cache all it's removed children elements, so instead of creating new children, it can reuse the cached ones when needed, as long as the children's `id` attributes match.
+A unique symbol key that allows allow a parent DOM element to cache it's removed children elements, so instead of creating new children, it can reuse the cached ones when needed, as long as the children's `id` attributes match.

 ```js
 import {